Cog-Creators/Red-DiscordBot/docs/cog_guides/cleanup.rst

 **Description**

-Delete the last X messages.
+Delete the last X messages in the current channel.

 Example:
     - ``[p]cleanup messages 26``